Khan/engblog/src/posts/windows-high-contrast-mode.md

     alt="Section of the Khan Academy logged out homepage shown in two versions side by side.
 On the left side is the default mode, and on the right side is the Windows High Contrast Mode.
 The section shown includes a button that reads 'Learners, start here'.
 In the default version, the button has a dark blue background, white text, and no visible outline.
 In the Windows High Contrast Mode version, the button has a white background, black text, and a black outline.
 Behind the button is an image of a sky, which is the same in both versions."
 />

-## Improve web applications in Windows High Contrast Mode - practical examples from our work
+## Improve web applications in Windows High Contrast Mode —— practical examples from our work
+### Quick note..
+I wanted to mention up-front that there is [a `-ms-high-contrast` CSS media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast) that allows you to detect if the page is being viewed in Windows High Contrast Mode.
+However, it is non-standard and unreliable; therefore, none of the examples shown here utilize this feature.

 ### Background colors and images
 Use HTML `<img>`s and SVG's instead of `background-color` and `background-image` CSS **for important elements in the design**.
 Windows High Contrast Mode removes these characteristics of the page for a reason, so I don't want to encourage you to override that override altogether.
 But sometimes there are elements on the page that are visually necessary for users to understand the user interface and interact with it accordingly.

 #### Replacing CSS `background-image` with `<img>` element
-In the discussions feature on video pages, users can add in their posts a link to a specific point in the video.
+Khan Academy video pages enable people to discuss the video, including links to specific points in the video in their comments.
 We visually communicate that the button jumps to a specific time in the video with a little blue play image to the left of the timestamp.
 This image was originally added using CSS's `background-image`.
 Of course, it was being removed in Windows High Contrast Mode and a big empty space was left instead.

 To fix this, we removed the `background-image` from the CSS and added the image back with a `img` element so it would appear in both default and Windows High Contrast Modes.